archphile/thepenguin/content/blog/2017-12-22-mpd-and-dsd-files.md

 	tags_with_iso "true"
 	}

-The first section is for **SACD ISO** and the second for **DVD ISO** (I have never tested DVD ISO to be honest).
+The first section is for **SACD ISO** and the second for **DVD ISO** (I have never tested **DVD ISO** to be honest).
 Please note that you will have to modify for your needs.

-Please note again that if you are using this fork this means that **you are not using official MPD**, so if you have a problem and you need help you should always mention this in forum posts, bug reports etc.
+Please note again that if you are using this fork this means that **you are not using the official MPD**, so if you have a problem and you need help you should always mention this in forum posts, bug reports etc.

-&nbsp;
-### Notes and random thoughts
+## Notes and random thoughts

-- MPD is a really nice piece of software with very active development.
+- **MPD** is a really nice piece of software with very active development.
 It's always a good idea to use the latest available version.

-- If you don't use latest MPD or if you use the SACD **MPD fork**, don't ask for help in musicpd forum.
+- If you don't use latest MPD or if you use the SACD **MPD fork**, don't ask for help in **musicpd forum**.
 It's a really bad idea!

-- Many DACS have isssues with **DSD silence** and the result is ugly noises when changing tracks, play or pause,etc..
+- Many DACS have issues with **DSD silence** and the result is ugly noises when changing tracks, play or pause,etc..
 This is not a problem of MPD anymore (it used to be in the past but now it uses the correct DSD silence pattern).
 My Aune S16 is still very noisy while my DIY 9018K2m with Diyinhk XMOS is completely silent.

 - If you compare DSD with PCM, even with the same album and you find DSD or PCM superior, please note that you might comparing [different masters]({{ site.baseurl }}{% post_url 2017-10-04-comparison-between-cd-and-vinyl-masters%})!
 If the sound quality of DSD is better it doesn't mean that the format is better.